Teaching Opportunities

 - School of Medicine Clinical Skills Assessment Specialist

-- PCM Course Director
+- School of Medicine PCM Course Director

-- PCM Clinical Skills Evaluator
+- School of Medicine PCM Clinical Skills Evaluator

-- PCM Small Group Leader
+- School of Medicine PCM Small Group Leader

-- Ultrasound Course Teacher
+- School of Medicine Ultrasound Course Teacher

-- Diagnostic Reasoning Course Teacher
+- School of Medicine Diagnostic Reasoning Course Teacher

 Non-FTE Educational Opportunities